mvolkmann/blog/src/alpine.md

 ### x-ref

-The `x-ref` attribute adds a reference name to this element so other elements can access its value with `$refs.{name}`.
+The `x-ref` directive adds a reference name to this element so other elements can access its value with `$refs.{name}`.
 For example: